 The weather is getting crisp.
 Stay in and warm your home with these classic cookies.
-Whether you want powdered snowballs, fruitful delicacies, or a spiced confections, you are sure to find seasonal inspirations with these recipes.
+Whether you want powdered snowballs, fruitful delicacies, or spiced confections, you are sure to find seasonal inspirations with these recipes.

 Rusian Snowball Cookies (Pryaniki)